-At BHGS we expect all teachers to engage with the process of continually developing their classroom practice.
-Staff are supported to do this both collectively through teaching areas identified in the SIP and through the CPD and meeting calendar.
-The BHGS approach to Appraisal emphasises a developmental approach to observation, and our staff are supported to take part in peer coaching twice per year.
+Staff are expected to think about their teaching by engaging with the process of continually developing their classroom practice.
+Staff are supported to do this collectively and individually.
+The BHGS approach to appraisal emphasises a developmental approach to observation, and our staff are supported to take part in peer coaching.
 Greater teacher autonomy over CPD allows teachers to think more strategically about improvement, add to their teaching repertoire, and improve through seeing models of excellence.

 Staff at BHGS are expected to keep abreast of research about teacher efficacy so that they can use the findings to inform their pedagogy and planning.
 The EEF toolkit, Rosenshine's Principles of Instruction, Dylan Wiliam's research on Assessment for Learning and various other studies and academic journals provide useful whole school pedagogical insights and best practice.
-Faculty areas also engage with the publications and findings from their own Subject Associations and subject research reviews to contribute and inform their understanding of best practice for facilitating learning.
+Faculty areas also engage with the publications and findings from their own Subject Associations and subject research reviews to contribute to and inform their understanding of best practice for facilitating learning.
+Faculty agendas are encouraged to be focused on discussions about pedagogy and curriculum delivery to support this collaboration and discussions about teaching and learning.

 Effective teaching is a conscious and reflective process.
 In well taught lessons, teachers know precisely what is taking place and the standards being achieved by the pupils.
 Effective teaching invariably leads to pupil learning.
-Teaching cannot be considered effective if pupils' learning is limited.
+Teaching cannot be considered effective if a pupils' learning is limited.
 It is possible to identify some of the many features that will often be present when effective teaching is taking place.
-The below is not a lesson structure, but it shows the different components that will enable expert teaching and a development of powerful substantive and disciplinary knowledge and skills over time:
+The below shows the different components - reflected in the Teacher's Job Description - that will enable expert teaching and a development of powerful substantive and disciplinary knowledge and skills over time: